brentd09/Documents/RegEx/RegularExpressions_Explained.md

 |T|h|e| |c|r|i|t|i|c|a|l|l|y| |c|o|n|c|e|r|n|e|d| |c|a|
 | | | | | | | | | | | | | | | | |c| | | | | | | | | | |

-### c does not match o so regex will try the next character
+### c does not match o so regex will try the next character and so on.

 <br>